Publications happen through the

-The API fully support end to end streaming.
+The API fully supports end to end streaming.

 Minimal publication example

 The following is pretty much the simplest publication request that can be made.
-It is comprised of the following HTTP parts:
+It contains the following HTTP parts:

 messageToPublish: This part contains the meta information of the message.